ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 >
 > Joel realized this was the *motivation* he needed to fully *flesh out the workshop materials*, so he happily agreed.

+* The targets community call was a _contribute_ mode for Joel and a _consume_ mode for Mo.

+* The creation and delivery of the workshop was a _co-creation_ mode for both of them.
+Joel and Mo are both Carpentries instructors and they used their lesson development process and [infrastructure](https://carpentries.github.io/workbench/) to create the workshop materials.
+The workshop is published with an open licence in [The Carpentries Incubator](https://carpentries-incubator.github.io/targets-workshop/).
+The Digital Scholarship Center at the University of Oslo, The Carpentries and rOpenSci benefit from this work.

+* Finally, when Mo and Joel write a blog post about this experience and the workshop, they are in a _collaboration_ mode.
+Which also allow a collaboration mode for rOpenSci and The Carpentries because we cross post the blog post in both sites.

+#### Tools

+The tools we use to capture our memebers stories and the impact of the community are:

+* Annual mantainers surveys.
+* Interviews.
+* Use cases.
+* Social network analysis.

+#### Social network analysis